spoonapps/docs/reference/command_line/try.md

 # and the latter by its short ID: "dd73e48a"
 ```

+**Note:** When connecting, always use the container name and not the network name.
+After all, what should your application connect to if there were two separate containers exposing the same services on the same virtual network if you connected by network name instead of container name?

 #### Port Mapping

 All network operations (opening/closing ports, for example) are passed through to the local machine when running in the host network context.
 To remap container ports to other ports on the local machine, use the `--route-add` flag.
 This flag also works when running in a virtualized network environment (by specifying the `--network` flag).
 Specific protocols (tcp or udp) can be mapped by specifying a `/[protocol]` after the mapping.
 If no protocol is specified, tcp is assumed.